ymc-thzi/domlastic/README.md

 ```

-## Horizontal animation with custom parameters.
+## Example 3: Horizontal animation with custom parameters.
 Trigger any DOM element like Images...

 ```html
 <script>